frnmst/the-flux-of-thought/_posts/2015-09-09-download-this-theme.md

 The Plain Libre is just another white clean and minimalist Jekyll theme that designed to focus on writing matters.
 This theme is best use for personal blog type.
-Font or typeface used is HiloDeco.
+No local or remote font is served.

 > **_Fork_** or **_download_** the theme [**here**](https://github.com/frnmst/the-plain-libre).